VERY important on steel surfaces, useful on fiberglass, concrete,

 cleaning - is necessary to ensure good coating performance."

 "...Water alone may remove only a portion of the salt ions from the surface.
-Water may not solubilzie and
+Water may not solubilze and wash

 catalyze future corrosive reactions."